-Chris was instructed by HMRC to appear in the Supreme Court 1 WLR 2625 and Court of Appeal STC 860 in the judical review claims of Davies & James v HMRC; Gaines-Cooper v HMRC, concerning claims by the Appellants that HMRC’s booklet IR20 and past practice had created a legitimate expectation regarding their individual tax residence.
-Chris has also acted for HMRC in the First-tier Tribunal (Tax Chamber) in the residence case of Dunn v HMRC and in the First-tier, Upper Tribunal and Court of Appeal in Daniel v HMRC.
+Chris was instructed by HMRC to appear in the Supreme Court 1 WLR 2625 and Court of Appeal STC 860 in the judical review claims of Davies & James v HMRC; Gaines-Cooper v HMRC.
+He has developed a particular specialism in residence, having also acted for HMRC at first-instance in the cases of Dunn v HMRC and Daniel v HMRC and in the leading cases on case-management of residence appeals: Daniel v HMRC in the Court of Appeal and Hargreaves v HMRC in the Upper Tribunal.

 Other significant cases in which Chris has been instructed include:

-- Mertrux Ltd v HMRC - Chris was led by Akash Nawbatt in this leading case on the sale of goodwill.
+- Mertrux Ltd v HMRC (CoA)- Chris was led by Akash Nawbatt in this leading case on the sale of goodwill.

 - Ghani v HMRC - Chris was instructed without a leader in the Administrative Appeals Chamber of the Upper Tribunal

 Chris is familiar with issues that arise in the taxation of employment, in particular employment status and the taxation of intermediaries.